The Ten Commandments, A tour of the Holyland, and the Journey of Moses

 8:00 AM: Israeli buffet breakfast,

 Drive to Mount Zion to view the Upper Room of the Last Supper (Mark 14.13, Luke 22, 10-38, Matt 26.
-17-29, Acts 1.13 & act 2 the Pentecost) and King David’s traditional tomb.
+17-29, Acts 1.13 & Act 2 the Pentecost) and King David’s traditional tomb.
 On we go through the renovated Jewish Quarter, the Cardo, which was the main street of Jerusalem 2000 years ago.
-It is part of the Old City's Jewish Quarter and it is the reconstructed main street of Byzantine Jerusalem from the 6th century.
+It is part of the Old City's Jewish Quarter, the reconstructed main street of Byzantine Jerusalem from the 6th century.
 This street used to be a long avenue that crossed the whole city from north to south.

-The winding Via Dolorosa mysteriously disappears, and suddenly – at the highest point in the Old City – rises to The Church of the Holy Sepulcher, with its mysterious light, its bustle of construction work, its competing chants, and burning incense.
+The winding Via Dolorosa mysteriously disappears and suddenly – at the highest point in the Old City – rises to The Church of the Holy Sepulcher, with its mysterious light, the bustle of construction work, competing chants, and burning incense.
 It is a magnificent mix of ancient and modern.
 Lunch on your own.

-JERUSALEM – Yad Vashem & Bethlehem / HERBERT SAMUEL HOTEL
+JERUSALEM – Day at Leisure / HERBERT SAMUEL HOTEL

-Drive to the village of Ein Karem, the birthplace of John the Baptist (Luke 1.39-80).
-This Spanish-style church and Mary’s well is where Mother Mary met her cousin Elizabeth.
-Continue on to Bethlehem to visit the Church of the Nativity.
-This is a major Christian holy site that marks the traditional place of Christ's birth.
+Drive to the village of Ein Karthe, the birthplace of John the Baptist (Luke 1.39-80).
+Mother Mary met her cousin Elizabeth in this Spanish-style church and Mary’s Well.
+Continue to Bethlehem to visit the Church of the Nativity.
+This primary Christian holy site marks the traditional place of Christ's birth.
 It is also one of the oldest surviving Christian churches, commissioned by Emperor Constantine.
-Lunch on your own
+Lunch on your own.

-Late afternoon: Drive back to our hotel for dinner and overnight.
-IB, D
+Late afternoon: Drive back to our hotel overnight - IB

 AM: Israeli breakfast